 4. Hummingbird Wings Have High RPMs

 You might have heard marvelous things about how fast a hummingbird’s wings beat.
 Their wing speed corresponds largely on the type of activity.
-A hummingbird’s wings can beat between 50 and 200 flaps per second.
+Also, a hummingbird’s wings can beat between 50 and 200 flaps per second.

 5. They Quickly Imbibe Nectar